FAQ

 What kind of packaging does Sinso make?

-Folding cartons, rigid set-up boxes, magnetic-closure gift boxes, blister and display backers.
-We focus on three verticals: artist and collector editions, games and puzzles, and retail packaging (which includes toy lines, gift sets, and beauty and personal care).
+Folding cartons, rigid set-up boxes, blister and display backers.
+Sinso focuses on three verticals: artist and collector editions, games and puzzles, and retail packaging (which includes toy lines, gift sets, and beauty and personal care).

 What don't you do?

 Flexible packaging like pouches, films, and flow wrap.
-Corrugated shipper boxes (we partner for outer master cartons).
+Corrugated shipper boxes (Sinso partners for outer master cartons).
 US-based fulfillment and warehousing.

 What substrates can you print on?